 Walker Lewis was a founding member of the Massachusetts General Colored Association which was organized in 1826 to combat slavery and racism.

 Along with Prince Hall, Lewis helped establish the Grand African Lodge of Freemasons (Prince Hall Freemasonry Lodge) when he signed the 1827 Declaration of Independence from the Lodge of England.
 He served as grand master of Boston’s African Lodge from 1829-1831.

 Walker Lewis served as President of the African Humane Society, Boston in 1831.
 They provided funeral expenses for the poor, assisted widows, and built the African Schoolhouse in Boston.
-The African Humane Society also sponsored a "settlement project" for African Americans who wanted to emigrate and settle in Liberia.
+The African Humane Society also sponsored a "settlement project" for black Americans who wanted to emigrate and settle in Liberia.

 In 1833, Walker Lewis and his family, along with several other family members, moved to Lowell, where they opened a barber and hairdresser shop to serve the growing community of female and male textile workers in the fledgling textile center of Lowell.
 Lewis’ hairdresser shop was first located on Washington Street (now Central Street).
 At the time, he also purchased a two-family home across the river in Centralville, Dracut (annexed by Lowell in 1851).

 In the early 1850s, Lewis moved his shop to Merrimack Street.
 A few years later, the Lewis Hairdresser Shop was located on the first floor of the Middlesex Mechanics Association Building, Dutton Street (now Youth Built, Community Teamwork Inc. Building).

 During the 1840s and 1850s, the Lewis home served as part of the Underground Railroad.
 He often helped Freedom Seekers like Nathaniel Booth from Virginia, who arrived in Lowell in 1844.